Residence Life Frequently Asked Questions

 Where can I put my bike?

-Students may lock their bikes to the bike racks that are provided.
-Bicycles left in the racks must be locked and people leave their bicycles there at their own risk.
+Students may lock their bikes to the bike racks that are provided around MICA's campus.
+Bicycles left in the racks must be locked and are left at their own risk.
+MICA is not resposible for any damage or theft releated to your bicycle.
 Because access to the stairwells, balconies, hallways and walkways is important for residents carrying their supplies and for the necessity of emergency exits, bikes are not permitted in stairwells, hallways, gates, railing or walkways.
-Additionally, Meyerhoff House is equipped with a bicycles storage room on the first floor.
-Check with Residence Life staff for specific information on access to this space.
 We strongly encourage students to use two sturdy bike locks at any location.

 Can I store my personal belongings at MICA?